Grupo Aeroportuario del Pacifico Announces Results for the First Quarter of 2023

-/EIN News/ -- GUADALAJARA, Mexico, April 17, 2023 (GLOBE NEWSWIRE) -- Grupo Aeroportuario del Pacífico, S.A.B. de C.V.
-(NYSE: PAC; BMV: GAP) (“the Company” or “GAP”) reports its consolidated results for the first quarter ended March 31, 2023 (1Q23).
-Figures are unaudited and prepared in accordance with International Financial Reporting Standards (“IFRS”) as issued by the International Accounting Standards Board (“IASB”).
+GUADALAJARA, Mexico, April 17, 2023 (GLOBE NEWSWIRE) -- Grupo Aeroportuario del Pacífico, S.A.B. de C.V.
+PACGAP ("the Company" or "GAP") reports its consolidated results for the first quarter ended March 31, 2023 (1Q23).
+Figures are unaudited and prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

 Summary of Results 1Q23 vs. 1Q22